feknall/ai-dino/README.md

 This repository contains different implementations for the dino game.

 # How to Use
+You can watch a video or use a text tutorial.

 ## Video
 There is a quick demo that shows you how to use this project.